-A quick and simple guide to the latest style trend sweeping the nation…
+A quick and simple guide to Hygge.
+The latest style trend sweeping the nation…

-As the long Winter creeps upon us, and the all too familiar blanket of grey cloud envelops us, some of us start to feel somewhat deflated and miserable.
-We start to look forward to Christmas with a spark of comfort in our hearts….it’s that tiny glimmer of light in the middle of the long and more often than not wet, dark, miserable wintery days.
-For many of us, it does feel like some sort of trial we all have to go through…for what feels like months on end.
+As the long Winter creeps up, and the all too familiar blanket of grey cloud envelops us, some of us start to feel somewhat deflated and miserable.
+We start to look forward to Christmas with a spark of comfort in our hearts.
+It’s that tiny glimmer of light in the middle of the long and more often than not wet, dark, miserable wintery days.
+For many of us, it does feel like some sort of trial we all have to go through- for what feels like months on end.

 Well!
-What if there was a way to change our mindset and actually revel in this time of year and hunker down, batten down the hatches and, well, almost look forward to it?
-I know, it may sound crazy, but funnily enough, this Autumn, we’ve found the solution – it has arrived in the form of the much feted Danish word…Hygge!
+What if there was a way to change our mindset and actually revel in this time of year?
+To hunker down, batten down the hatches and, well, almost look forward to it?
+I know, it may sound crazy, but funnily enough, this Autumn, we’ve found the solution.
+It has arrived in the form of the much feted Danish word…Hygge!

 Many of us Brits have gone crazy for a bit of Hygge.
-It’s a brilliant excuse to be happy, it’s a style revolution! (it’s not, but people are making out like it’s never been done before apart from in Denmark) It’s so simple, it’s literally an emotion we can all feel.
-It doesn’t cost a thing but by golly it makes life feel so much warmer, calmer and better….let me explain for those of you who haven’t been hit by the hygge bug yet….
+It’s a brilliant excuse to be happy, it’s a style revolution! (ok, maybe not a style revolution, but people are making out like it’s never been done before apart from in Denmark) It’s so simple, it’s literally an emotion we can all feel.
+The best part is- it doesn’t cost a thing!
+But by golly it makes life feel so much warmer, calmer and better.
+Let me explain for those of you who haven’t been hit by the hygge bug yet.

 So, do you get it?
 Have a look below to find out what’s Hygge and what’s not: